Future Mobility – From Moving Cars to Moving People

 Where does steel fit?

-What we are witnessing, right now in this time in history, is an evolutionary change of an industry.
-And the steel industry plans to be right in the middle of it.
-As always, steel is needed for the mechanical parts of the car for safe structures.
-Now add battery protection.
+The steel industry plans to be right in the middle of this revolutionary change.
 George Coates, Technical Director, WorldAutoSteel notes, “Fleet owners who provide ride hailing and ride sharing services need to manage the total cost of ownership, while maximizing the user experience for added revenue.
-To be profitable, they’ll want durable, lasting structures that are affordable to own, affordable to repair and maintain, efficient to operate, and environmentally friendly.
-Steel is the only material that meets all these requirements.”
+To be profitable, they’ll want durable, lasting structures that are affordable to own, provide the user motion as well as emotional comfort, while being efficient to operate, and environmentally friendly – and steel is the only material that meets all these requirements.”

-Lightweighting will continue to be important in the balance of minimizing battery size and maximizing range.
-The steel industry has been and will continue to develop product, such as the ever-growing family of Advanced High-Strength Steels (AHSS), to meet both the mass reduction and the safety targets, affordably.
-With content innovation and the amazing flexibility of the Fe element, scientists haven’t finished tapping the possibilities for new steels that are stronger and yet more formable.
+Lightweighting will continue to be important in an effort to balance smaller battery sizes with maximum range.
+The steel industry has been and will continue to develop products, such as the ever-growing family of Advanced High-Strength Steels (AHSS), to meet both the mass reduction and the safety targets, affordably.
+With content innovation and the amazing flexibility of the Iron (Fe) element, researchers still have vast development possibilities for new steels that are stronger, more formable and cost effective.